By using this site, you agree to the Privacy Policy and Terms of Use.

 Also, Edmonton has earned the title “Gateway to the North” since it has access to villages in the far north via air, land, and railway.

 This area houses TELUS World of Science, the largest planetarium in Canada.
 It should be your first stop if you enjoy science.
-Take advantage of the centre by gathering your full geek squad.
+Take advantage of the center by gathering your full geek squad.

 Edmonton’s renowned Edmonton Mall is another must-see attraction.
 This shopping centre is extraordinarily large and was formerly the largest mall in the world.